wunderlicht/howmany/README.md

 `howmany` runs a lot of single scenarios based on historic data to answer one simple question.
 How many iterations will it likely take?

-A single scenario randomly picks historic data points and counts how many are needed to hit (or overshoot) the given goal (9 in the above example).
+A single scenario repeatedly picks random historic data points and counts how many are needed to hit (or overshoot) the given goal (9 in the above example).
 The results of the scenarios are counted.
 Probabilities and cumulated probabilities are calculated based on the resulting dataset of those simulations.